 - Mythology Gag: In one post-reboot strip, Ana can be seen wearing Bree's outfit◊.
 This only counts due to the fact that Bree was Demoted to Extra post-reboot.

 - Peek-a-Bangs: Kurami's blonde fringe covers her eyes.
-Because of this (and the fact she's only a baby), it was hard for readers of the original strip to tell that she was blind, which is why her blindness was retconned out when the strip was retooled into Life With Kurami.
+Because of this (and the fact that she's only a baby), it was hard for readers of the original strip to tell that she was blind, which is why her blindness was retconned out when the strip was retooled into Life With Kurami.